xaxxon/MeteorRestTutorial/tutorial.md

 > meteor remove insecure autopublish jquery
 ```
 These packages send all database data to the client all the time and allow the client full read/write access to the
 server's database.
 Obviously your real app can't allow for that, so why even get started like that?
+Also, jquery package isn't needed for using jquery, either.

 ## Add the packages we want
 ```bash